dnutiu/jekyll-to-hugo/readme.md

 Note:
 - This tool is still under development.
 - This tool is not perfect, it will not convert everything.
+If you find a bug, please open a PR.

 ## Usage